Marvy247/LoopGuard/README.md

    - The monitoring reactive contract picks up an event from the callback contract being monitored and emits a "Callback" event to call the funding function on the funding contract.
    - The funding function on the funding contract is called by the system contract, if the contracts balances are below the user specified threshold then REACT/native tokens are sent to the user specified contracts to keep them active.
 4. **Contract Reactivation**:
-   - If the contracts are inactive then the "coverDebt()" function is called to reactivate them.
+   - If the contracts are inactive then the "coverDebt()" function is called to ReactFeed them.

 ---